david-hez-net/OpenTpCastUpdated/README.md

 ![2](pictures/rpi-imager-4.png)
 7. Go to "Options" tab and tic/untic the options as shown in the image <br>
 ![2](pictures/rpi-imager-5.png)
-8. Continue to flash the SD-CARD <br>
+8. Continue to flash the Micro SD-CARD <br>

 ## Step two - Installing Software
 1. Backup VirtualHere license from old SD-CARD by navigating to http://<tpcastip>/#settings-virtualhere and hovering above the censored license key<br>
 ![2](pictures/license-location.png)
-2. Dissasemble the unit as shown [here](https://github.com/OpenTPCast/Docs/blob/master/guides/SDCARD.md) and replace the old SD-CARD with the new flashed one.
+2. Dissasemble the unit as shown [here](https://github.com/OpenTPCast/Docs/blob/master/guides/SDCARD.md) and replace the old Micro SD-CARD with the new flashed one.
 Keep the old one in case you decide to revert it back <br>
 3. Disconnect both USB and power jack from the unit and connect the LAN-to-USB adapter to the USB port instead, connect it to your home router/switch with internet access <br>
 4. Find the IP address of your tpcast using [AngryIPScanner](https://angryip.org/) <br>
 5. Connect to your tpcast using [Putty](https://www.putty.org/) or any other SSH interface of your choice <br>